 Tuition & Fees

 The standard undergraduate tuition rate does not apply to students who matriculate into the NGU PA Program.
-The following table outlines the program expected tuition and fees for the 2017 to 2018 academic year and beyond.
+The following table outlines tuition and fees for the 2019 cohort (classes begin January 2018; end December 2019).
 It should be noted that tuition and fees might change from year to year subject to economic influences, the needs of the university, and needs of the program.

 | Summer I